CounterpartyXCP/Documentation/Installation/federated_node.md

 Where `<service>` is one of the services mentioned [here](#servicenames_code).

-Note that HTTPS repository URLs are used for all of the submodules checked out under `src`.
-If you are committing changes back, you will be asked for your Github username and password by default.
-You can avoid this via following [these instructions](https://help.github.com/articles/caching-your-github-password-in-git/).
+Note that HTTPS repository URLs are used by default for all of the repositories checked out under `src`.
+To use SSH URIs instead, specify the `--use-ssh-uris` to the install command.

 ## Counterwallet-Specific